Understanding the Different Types of College Admission Deadlines

 Since applications generally cost money (with a few exceptions), you can also use this chart to strategize regarding fees.

 If you’re applying Early Decision, make sure to complete that application first.
-Even though you should definitely still be completing the application materials for your Regular Decision schools, just in case you don’t get into your ED school, you also shouldn’t hit “submit” on your RD applications until you’ve received word on your ED application.
+Just in case you don’t get into your ED school, you should still be completing the application materials for your Regular Decision schools, but don’t hit “submit” on your RD applications until you know the results of your ED application.
 Submitting too soon could be a waste of money if you end up scoring an ED acceptance.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT